Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 File the Annual Statement of Information

-LLCs are required to file a Statement of Information (Form SI-550) every two years with the California Secretary of State.
+LLCs are required to file a Statement of Information (Form SI-550) with the California Secretary of State every two years.
 The first statement is due within 90 days of the LLC’s approval.
-The statement updates ownership information and other details.
+It updates ownership information and other details.

 File the Beneficial Owner Information Report